ipfabric/docs/docs/IP_Fabric_API/Path_Lookup/index.md

     }
     ```

 `edges` contains data relating to the connections between the nodes along the data path.
 Each one is assigned an ID consisting of a combination of the node ID and interface at each end of the edge.
-The JSON construct also includes labels for the ends and the centre of the line, graphical details like (x,y) positions of the line and arrowheads and the colours and style of the lines.
+The JSON construct also includes labels for the ends and the centre of the line, graphical details like (x,y) positions of the line and arrowheads and the colors and style of the lines.
 The `severity_info` key:value pair contains the information about how the edge conforms to applied intent checks; and the `packet` subtree contains a list of the layered packet headers in the simulation as it passes through the edge.

 !!! example